Anjola11/hng_0/README.md

 **Note**: This project was created as part of the HNG Internship Stage 0 Backend task.
-For more information about HNG, visit [https://hng.tech/](https://hng.tech/).